SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Workflow_Prompting_Methodologies_Socg.md

 ### 2.2.
 The Conversational Backbone: The "Internal Monologue" (Thinker Node)

 This signature pattern is exclusive to **Pillar 1 (Conversational Cognition)**.
-This signature pattern is a prompting technique designed to elicit responses that simulate self-awareness, empathy, and depth.
+This signature pattern is a prompting technique designed to elicit responses that simulate awareness, empathy, and depth.
 It achieves this by instructing the model to generate text as if it were engaged in an internal monologue.
 It is *never* used in utilitarian workflows.